 Back to the gym

-Tom Evans, second in the recent the England Athletics Virtual 5k Road Champs has these great runner-friendly exercises.
+Tom Evans, second in the recent the England Athletics Virtual 5k Road Champs has these great strength exercises for runners.

-The good thing with core and leg exercises, is whether you're a beginner, an intermediate or an expert, the exercises can be the same and you just do them for longer and with slight variations.
+The good thing with core and leg exercises is that they work for runners of any ability.
+Each of these bodyweight exercises for runners can be easily adjusted so you just do them for longer and with slight variations.
 Instead of doing single leg raises, you do double legs.

-- For your core and overall body, a plank is really good and that's probably the best exercise to do, because you can modify the time and you can do it on your knees, or you can do it on your hands or on your elbows
+- For your core and overall body, a plank is probably the best strength exercise for runners.
+This is because you can modify the time and you can do it on your knees.
+If you want to simplify further you can do it on your hands or on your elbows

-- Ankle touches are where you do a bit of a sit up and then just touch each ankle leaning side to side.
-And that's really good for helping your obliques, the side of your core - so good if you're dodging between people or trees in the path.
+- One of the best strength exercises for runners is ankle touches.
+Ankle touches are where you do a bit of a sit up and then just touch each ankle leaning side to side.
+This is great for helping your obliques, the side of your core - perfect if you're dodging between people or trees in the path.

 - Leg raises - and you could do that one leg at a time, or both legs.
 And that's really good because you can do it with the opposite arm and opposite leg at the same time.